 I classify Muhammad Ali as ego-centric value system due to steadfast rhetoric in the face of harsh consequences.
 His most notable example of this was his opposition to the Vietnam Draft.
 As a member of the Nation of Islam, they did not believe in fighting in a war not started by a Muslim.
 He not only refused to report for the draft, but he also spoke boldly on the invalidity of the war.
 His refusal to join the war effort ultimately led to Ali not being allowed to box from 1967 to 1970, which could have been the prime of his career, in addition to five years in prison.

 It is important to remember when someone speaks about an ego-centric value system that is not the same as a self-centered value system.
-Ali did not report from the draft because he felt the war was unjust.
+Ali did not report to the draft because he felt the war was unjust.
 The NOI influenced him, but even his decision to join NOI was based on his assessment of the movement and not what was socially acceptable.
 His ideals created the basis for his value system.
 His decision to not join the draft gave voice to millions of disenfranchised black people fighting and not fighting in the war.
 Ali’s life shows when a person is acting from his core principles; he is a benefit to everyone.

 One of the drawbacks of operating in the ego-centric value system is unintentionally hurting others with your actions.
 After Ali’s boxing exile he made one of the greatest comebacks in sports history.
 The culmination was the rivalry between Ali and Joe Frazier.
 Ali taunting Frazier through the media preceded each of their three bouts.
 The insults hurled against Frazier included calling him stupid, claiming all the Frazier fans were Klansmen, and calling Frazier a gorilla.
 These insults are reminiscent of the most hurtful stereotypes of black men.
 Also, Frazier grew up in the slums of Philadelphia, and his contribution to the black empowerment struggle should not be discounted.
 Ali made the same mistake many other people in the red meme make, self-aggrandizement and unintentionally hurting other people with your actions.